youbinarey/Proto-Chat/docs/README_EN.md

 ## **Demo**
 ### **Authentication**
 To access the chat, authentication is required.
 The database does not belong to the system.
 An **HTTP** request is made to the platform hosting the **DB**.
 ![](./assets/loggin.gif)

 ### **Image Sharing**
 You can share images from your system in the chat, as well as save them.
 ![](./assets/compartir_img.gif)

 ### **Dark and Light Theme**
 You can personalize the environment with available themes.
 ![](./assets/dark-light_mode.gif)

 ### **Command Usage**
 When typing **/**, a selection of commands is enabled, similar to an *__IntelliSense__* menu.
 ![](./assets/commands.gif)

 ### **Notifications**
 Users are notified via a dynamic banner when someone enters or leaves the room.
-All user activity logs are saved.
 ![](./assets/logs.gif)

 ### **Log Capture**
 The server is responsible for handling all actions requested by the client.
 All user activity logs are saved.
 ![](./assets/logs.gif)

 ## **Possible Improvements**